30 Fun Things to do in NYC with Kids | Best New York Kids Activities

 While in the area, you may wish to visit one of several beautiful restaurants in the park.
 Both Tavern on the Green and The Loeb Boathouse offer kids’ menus and take reservations (the Loeb on weekdays only).

-On our most recent trip, we requested a table near the lake’s edge at The Loeb.
+On our most recent trip, we wanted to try to get the best view, so we requested a table near the lake’s edge at The Loeb.
 My daughter loved watching the turtles and giant fish swim around in the water right in front of her.

 Central Park with Kids - The Loeb Boathouse